 - The North Carolina Solar Center serves as a clearinghouse for solar and other renewable energy programs, information, research, technical assistance, and training for the citizens of North Carolina and beyond.

 EPA Guidance Documents

 The Guide to Purchasing Green Power provides current and potential buyers of green power with information about green power purchasing.
 The Guide includes information about the different types of green power products, the benefits of green power purchasing, and how to capture the greatest benefit from your purchase.
 First published in 2004, and previously revised in 2010, this latest version of the Guide provides an overview of green power markets and describes the necessary steps to procure green power.
-The Guide is the product of a cooperative effort between the EPA, the U.S. Department of Energy, the World Resources Institute, and the Center for Resource Solutions, and the National Renewable Energy Laboratory.
+The Guide is the product of a cooperative effort between EPA, the U.S. Department of Energy, World Resources Institute, and Center for Resource Solutions, and the National Renewable Energy Laboratory.

 The Green Power Supply Options Comparison Table is a user-friendly way to compare the different characteristics of supply options, such as the ease of transaction, relative availability, and impact on new supply.
 The table indicates the relative likelihood that a green power supply option has a particular characteristic.